odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

   ├── __init__.py
   └── __manifest__.py

-.. note:: Some older tests extend ``odoo.tests.common.TransactionCase``, but they are less scalable.
-The difference is that the setup is done per test method and not per test class.
-  Changed data is rolled back between each test in `SavepointCase` to have the same behavior as `TransactionCase`.

-All the tests should extend ``odoo.tests.common.SavepointCase``.
+All the tests should extend ``odoo.tests.common.TransactionCase``.
 You usually define a ``setUpClass`` and the tests.
 After writing the `setUpClass`, you have an `env` available in the class and can start interacting with the ORM.